How to Earn Credits

 Parents must record time spent in the subject area.
 Time recorded does not only include actual instructional time, but may also include time spent working on projects, viewing related videos or films, going on a related field trip, studying independently, attending a class, etc.

-To keep a log of hours, simply give your high school student a stack of log forms (sample can be found and printed from the “Forms” section of our website).
+One option for keeping track of hours is to simply give your high school student a stack of log forms (sample can be found and printed from the “Forms” section of our website).
 Let them title each sheet with the subject (History, Phys Ed, Service, etc.).
 Let your student fill in a square on the log sheet for each thing he does.
 For instance, if he does a vocabulary lesson and then reads his world literature novel for an hour, he will log 2 squares: one square will say vocabulary, one will say world lit.

 C. Sixteen appropriate books on a topic with a written summary.